Drivers Beware: It’s Pothole Season

 Unfortunately, pothole-related claims filed with government agencies (cities, townships, municipalities, etc.) are typically rejected.

-The right kind – and amount – of auto insurance could provide major out-of-pocket savings.
+The right kind – and amount – of auto insurance could provide significant out-of-pocket savings.
 In instances of pothole damage, collision insurance applies.

 Collision coverage helps cover repair costs if you hit another vehicle or object.
 But, remember two important points.
 You are responsible for the deductible first and the claim will go on your insurance record.

-- Take a picture of the damage to your vehicle.
+- Take a picture of the vehicle damage.

 - Note the date and time of the incident.